sahat/hackathon-starter/README.md

 ```

-To view the app, find your docker ip address + port 8080 ( this will typically be http://localhost:8080/ ).
-To use a port other than 8080, you would need to modify the port in app.js, Dockerfile and docker-compose.yml.
+To view the app, find your docker IP address + port 8080 ( this will typically be http://localhost:8080/ ).
+To use a port other than 8080, you would need to modify the port in app.js, Dockerfile, and docker-compose.yml.

 Deployment
 ----------

-Once you are ready to deploy your app, you will need to create an account with
-a cloud platform to host it.
-These are not the only choices, but they are my top
-picks.
-From my experience, **Heroku** is the easiest to get started with, it will
-automatically restart your Node.js process when it crashes, zero-downtime
-deployments and custom domain support on free accounts.
+Once you are ready to deploy your app, you will need to create an account with a cloud platform to host it.
+These are not the only choices, but they are my top picks.
+From my experience, the easiest way to get started is with **Heroku**.
+It will automatically restart your Node.js process when it crashes, has zero-downtime deployments and supports custom domains on free accounts.
 Additionally, you can
 create an account with **MongoDB Atlas** and then pick one of the *4* providers below.
-Again, there are plenty of other choices and you are not limited to just the ones
+Again, there are plenty of other choices, and you are not limited to just the ones
 listed below.

 ### 1-Step Deployment with Heroku